Wigan Warriors: Colours

-Club Crest
+Club crest

-Wigan have used a variation of the Coat of Arms (which was granted to the Borough of Wigan on 8 April 1922) as the club crest for a large part of the club's history.
+Wigan have used a variation of the coat of arms (which was granted to the Borough of Wigan on 8 April 1922) as the club crest for a large part of the club's history.
 The club first used the crest on the playing jerseys for the 1948 Challenge Cup Final against Bradford.
-The crest appeared on the jersey in other future cup finals but wouldn't become a permanent feature on the playing jerseys until 1984.
+The crest appeared on the jersey in other future cup finals but would not become a permanent feature on the playing jerseys until 1984.

 Below are further details on the Club Crest:

 Excerpts from an Article, by Mr. Arthur J. Hawkes, Chief Librarian.

-POSSESSING a series of town seals from the twelfth century onwards, Wigan, at the opening of the twentieth century still remained without "ensigns proper to its order."
+Possessing a series of town seals from the twelfth century onwards, Wigan, at the opening of the twentieth century still remained without "ensigns proper to its order."

-WIGAN is not only the oldest borough in Lancashire, it is one of the oldest in England - certainly among the first ten.
+Wigan is one of the oldest boroughs in England (third oldest in Lancashire after Liverpool and Salford).
 Town liberties or borough rights existed in England in Anglo-Saxon times, several centuries before the Norman Conquest.
 Places like London, York, Winchester, Norwich, etc., are known from records to have exercised these privileges, and it may properly be inferred that Wigan also enjoyed them.
-Finally we have the report of the Norry King of Arms in 1613 that "the towne and bourrough of Wiggin was antiently Incorporated by the most noble Kinge, Kinge Hen, the first in the first yeare of his raygne" (i.e., 1100) - a certified copy of which document is now in the Public Library.
+Finally, we have the report of the Norry King of Arms in 1613 that "the towne and bourrough of Wiggin was antiently Incorporated by the most noble Kinge, Kinge Hen, the first in the first yeare of his raygne" (i.e., 1100)—a certified copy of which document is now in the Public Library.
 Under William the Conqueror, the borough privileges were restricted, but on the accession of Henry I they were largely restored by virtue of his great coronation charter of liberties.
 The liberties of individual towns were restored or confirmed by special charter, some of which are extant.
 If we can rely upon the report of the Herald in 1613, Wigan was one of the first boroughs to be so restored.
 Following this we have a long series of royal charters, mostly still extant, some containing special marks of royal favour, which charters will be detailed in the next number.